OGLE-2018-BLG-1185b : A Low-Mass Microlensing Planet Orbiting a Low-Mass Dwarf: Analysis including data

 where $D_{\perp}$ is the Earth-satellite separation projected on the plane of the sky, and $t_{0,{\rm sat}}$ and $u_{0,{\rm sat}}$ are the time of lens-source closest approach and the impact parameter as seen by the satellite.
 The Einstein timescale $t_{\rm E}$ is assumed to be the same for both Earth and the satellite.
 In practice, we fully model \Spitzer’s location as a function of time.

-The \Spitzer\ light curve for \thisevent\ shows a very weak decline of $\sim 1$ instrumental flux unit over the four-week observation period (see Figure \ref{Figure_splc}).
-The magnitude of the decline is comparable to the level of systematics seen in a few other events \citep{2020JKAS...53....9G,2020AJ....160...74H,2020arXiv201008732Z} and, thus, should be treated with caution.
-However, even this weak decline indicates a significant parallax effect for the event as seen from \Spitzer.
+The \Spitzer\ light curve for \thisevent\ shows a very weak decline of $\Delta f_{\rm Spz} \sim 1$ flux unit over the four-week observation period (see Figure \ref{Figure_splc}).
+This change (rather than, e.g., the value of the flux at the start of observations) is the most robust constraint because it is independent of the unknown blended light.
+However, the magnitude of the decline is comparable to the level of systematics seen in a few other events \citep{2020JKAS...53....9G,2020AJ....160...74H,2020arXiv201008732Z} and, thus, should be treated with caution.
+At the same time, even this weak decline indicates a significant parallax effect for the event as seen from \Spitzer.
 We derive a color constraint for the \Spitzer\ data by measuring the $IHL$ color-color relation for clump stars in CT13 $I$ and $H$, and \Spitzer\ $L$.
 Evaluating this relation at the measured $(I-H)$ color of the source gives the constraint on the \Spitzer\ source flux:

 which gives an expected source flux from \Spitzer\ of $f_{\rm S, Spz} = 0.6254$ flux units for the best-fit value of $I_{\rm CT13}$.
 This constraint and the best-fit ground-based model (Table \ref{tab-para}) together imply some tension with the observed \Spitzer\ light curve unless there is a significant parallax effect.
-They predict that the observed \Spitzer\ flux should have been substantially brighter at the start of the \Spitzer\ observations ($\sim 6$ flux units) and declined by a total of $\Delta f_{\rm Spz} \sim 3.3$ flux units as compared to the observed $\Delta f_{\rm Spz} \sim 1$ flux unit.
+They predict that the observed \Spitzer\ flux should have been substantially brighter at the start of the \Spitzer\ observations ($f_{\rm Spz}(\mathrm{HJD}^{\prime}=8313.83) \sim 6$ flux units) and declined by a total of $\Delta f_{\rm Spz} \sim 3.3$ flux units as compared to the observed $\Delta f_{\rm Spz} \sim 1$ flux unit.
 This tension can be seen in Figure \ref{Figure_splc} and suggests that, due to the parallax effect, the event peaked at a lower magnification and/or earlier as seen from \Spitzer.